Language is about more than speaking and teaching. It's about communicating across cultures in a Christ-like manner.

 Language and Linguistic Programs Focused on Compassionate Communication

-The modern world languages programs at Bethel give students the global perspective they need to communicate with Christ-like compassion and be learners and explorers of God’s diverse world.
-Through stepping out of your comfort zone via service learning projects, classroom interactions, and study abroad programs, you’ll be prepared to take your place in the global community of the 21st century.
+The world languages and cultures program at Bethel gives students the global perspective they need to communicate with Christ-like compassion and be learners and explorers of God’s diverse world.
+By stepping out of your comfort zone through service learning projects, classroom interactions, and study abroad programs, you’ll be prepared to take your place in the global community of the 21st century.
 It’s about taking our faith in Christ and integrating it into everything we learn, into everything we do, and to everywhere we go, so that we can accomplish incredible things—in our careers, in our communities, and in our world.

-Live with a host family, serve, and take classes in Guatemala or Spain; teach English in South Korea or Ecuador; or learn about Bible translation and community development with linguists from across the globe.
+Live with a host family, serve, and take classes in Guatemala, Spain, or elsewhere; teach English in South Korea or Ecuador; or learn about Bible translation and community development with linguists from across the globe.
 Internships are built into our study abroad and other off-campus programs so you can gain real-world experience in your future professional field.

 Focus on justice and reconciliation

 Deepen your faith as you wrestle with topics pertaining to intercultural understanding, justice from a Christian perspective, and current issues in the U.S. and abroad.
-Gain a broad perspective in the languages you’re learning so that you’re prepared to make an impact in the communities you’ll serve after graduation.
+Gain a broad knowledge of the languages you’re learning so that you’re prepared to impact the communities you’ll serve after graduation.

 Prepare for the global marketplace